YvesBoyadjian/JSceneViewer/README.md

 # JSceneViewer
-An SWT/JOGL based Viewer for JSceneGraph, a java port of MeVisLab "SoQtMeVis"
+An SWT/JOGL based Viewer for JSceneGraph, a java port of MeVisLab and Coin3D "SoQtMeVis"